 Property taxes are one of the primary sources of revenue for the Capital Improvement Plan.
-The 2021-2025 CIP assumes a 2% tax increase on an annual basis, except for a 1% increase in 2022 to account for decreased CPI due to COVID-19.
+The 2022-2026 CIP assumes a 2% tax increase on an annual basis.
 In the past, there have been discussions of a property tax freeze, however this has not been discussed as much recently.
 If there were a freeze, it is believed that it would be a two-year freeze.
 In the first year of the freeze, the District would not be eligible for the approximately \$230,000 in additional taxes it would previously have been able to levy.
 The loss in property taxes would compound every year and after two years would be over \$560,000.